usnistgov/Docs4NIST/docs/ntd2d.rst

 ``build-html-command``
 ~~~~~~~~~~~~~~~~~~~~~~

-The command used by |sphinxaction|_ to build your html documentation.
+The command used to build your html documentation.

 ``build-epub-command``
 ~~~~~~~~~~~~~~~~~~~~~~

-The command used by |sphinxaction|_ to build your ePUB documentation.
+The command used to build your ePUB documentation.

 ``build-pdf-command``
 ~~~~~~~~~~~~~~~~~~~~~

-The command used by |sphinxaction|_ to build your PDF documentation.
+The command used to build your PDF documentation.

 ``pre-build-command``
 ~~~~~~~~~~~~~~~~~~~~~

-Run by |sphinxaction|_ before the build command.
+Run before the build command.
 You can use this to install system level dependencies, for example, with "``apt-get update -y && apt-get install -y perl``", although those are better installed with :ref:`APTPACKAGES`.